Whatever your connection to technology, security should play a prominent role in the way you think and act.

 Thanks for reading!

 YouTube videos of all ten chapters from this book are available here.
 Lots more tech goodness – in the form of books, courses, and articles – can be had here.
-And consider taking my AWS, security, and container technology courses here.
+And consider enjoying my LPI Essentials resources here.